 Tabs contain groups of related commands that are also contextual, which means that only the tools that are relevant to your task will be displayed.

 The Quick Access Toolbar above the ribbon has buttons to save and open, or undo and redo changes to your project.

 You can customize the ribbon, group tools you use most often, add or remove tools from the ribbon, or add tools to the Quick Access Toolbar.

 A view is a window that represents the primary work area of the application and provides a visualization of your data.
 For example, a view can be a map, scene, table, layout, or chart.
-You can have multiple views open at the same time, but only one of them is active at any given time.
+You can have multiple views open at the same time.
+Only one view is active at any given time.
 However, the work you do in one view may affect the visualization of data in another view.
 For example, when you select data in a chart view, the selected data's features are highlighted in a map view.

 A pane is a dockable window that contains commands and settings in addition to those available on the ribbon.
-Common panes are the Contents pane (a list of your map contents), the Catalog pane (an inventory of items in your project and commands to manage them), and the Geoprocessing pane (to find and run geoprocessing tools).
+Common panes are the Contents pane (a list of your map contents), the Catalog pane (an inventory of items in your project and commands to manage them), and the Geoprocessing pane (a list of geoprocessing toolboxes installed with ArcGIS Pro).

 You can find more commands and items within panes by using various controls.